Canonical domains for coadjoint orbits: Introduction

 Our second result describes such a symplectomorphism by means of a Wick rotation-type map:

 \begin{theorem} Let $(X,\w)$ be an adjoint orbit of the compact semisimple Lie algebra $\gg$ endowed with its $\mathrm{KKS}$ symplectic form.
-A Lie algebra involution whose opposite involution $\sigma$ acts on $X$ with non-empty fixed point set determines a correspondence
+A Lie algebra involution whose opposite involution $\sigma$ acts on $X$ with non-empty fixed point set determines inclusions of symplectic manifolds

 and a real analytic diffeomorphism